IRB & Human Subjects Research

 Systematic investigation means the researcher has identified a plan to collect data in order to answer a research question.
 This can include both data collection through communication with subjects, or secondary analysis of already-collected data.

-• biographies
+• Biography

-• service or course evaluations
+• Service or course evaluations

-• services, courses, or concepts not intended to be shared outside of a particular class, school, organization, or the immediate University of Notre Dame community
+• Services, courses, or concepts not intended to be shared outside of a particular class, school, organization, or the immediate University of Notre Dame community

-• quality improvement or assurance methods
+• Quality improvement or assurance methods

 Back to top